 Prostate Cancer

-People of Color are more likely to get advanced prostate cancer.
+Men from racially and ethnically underserved communities are more likely to be diagnosed with advanced prostate cancer.

 “…after my prostate cancer surgery, I learned two men in my family had been diagnosed.